-- 1. Children in Public Care, also known as Looked After Children(a) in care of the local authority, children who have been adopted(b) or made subject to a child arrangement(c) or special guardianship(d) order immediately following having been looked after.
-Previously looked after children, including those children who appear to the Royal Borough of Kensington and Chelsea to have been in state care(e) outside of England and ceased to be in state care as a result of being adopted (refer to note 7.1). - 2.
-The Director of Education, as advised by senior officers, may on an individual basis give priority to applicants who can demonstrate that admission to Fox Primary School is necessary on the grounds of professionally supported exceptional need.
+- Children Looked After in care of the local authority and children who have been adopted or made subject to child arrangement order or special guardianship order immediately following having been looked after.
+Previously looked after children, including those children who appear to Westminster Council to have been in state care(outside of England and ceased to be in state care as a result of being adopted refer to note {i}). - 2.
+The Director of Education, Bi-borough Children's Services, as advised by senior officers, may ona n individual basis give priority to applicants who can demonstrate that admission to Fox Primary School is necessary on the grounds of professionally supported exceptional need.
 Parent/carers must supply details of any such special factors at the time of the original application together with recent supporting documentation.
-Such applications will not be considered without professional support, such as a letter or report from a doctor, consultant or social worker which must not be more than six months old and name Fox Primary School and details reason why only this school, and no other school, is best able to meet the applicant's needs.
-All information submitted will be regarded as confidential (refer to note 7.2) - 3.
+Such applications will not be considered without professional support, such as a letter or report from a doctor, consultant or social worker which must not be more than six months old and name Fox Primary School and reason why only this school, and no other school, is best able to meet the applicant's needs.
+All information submitted will be regarded as confidential (refer to note {ii}). - 3.
 To applicants who have a sibling already attending Fox Primary School who will still be in the school at the time the applicant is admitted.
-This includes half-brothers or half-sisters, adopted brothers or sisters, step brothers or step sisters or the children of the partner of the parent or carer provided that they live at the same address as the applicant. - 4.
-Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of a member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage (refer to note 7.3).
+This includes half-brothers or half-sisters, adopted brothers or sisters, step brothers or step sisters or the children of the partner of the parent or carer provided that they live at the same address as the applicant.

+4. Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of a member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage (refer to note {iii}).